aretext/aretext/docs/install.md

 ### Arch Linux

-aretext is available as an [AUR Package](https://aur.archlinux.org/packages/aretext-bin/) If you use [yay](https://github.com/Jguer/yay) just run this to install it:
+aretext is available as an [AUR Package](https://aur.archlinux.org/packages/aretext-bin/).
+If you use [yay](https://github.com/Jguer/yay), run this to install it:

 ```shell
 yay -S aretext